dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 There are many ways to achieve our goal.
 Several tools exist, but for this post we'll concentrate on [CocoaPods](https://cocoapods.org). [^1]

-It means we can configure the Xcode projects by writing code, which is good news!

 CocoaPods can be used in two modes:

 First, you can run `pod lib create foo`.
 This will create a `Foo.podspec` file.
 The *podspec* describes how to build the `foo` library, a bit like a Conan recipe.
 You can then upload the podspec file and the associated sources to a *repository*.

 Second, you can run `pod init` next to an existing Xcode project.
 This will create an Xcode *workspace* and a `Podfile` file.
-You can secify one or several dependencies in the Podfile.
+You can specify one or several dependencies in the Podfile.
 Then, when you run `pod install`, the podspecs will be fetched and the workspace will be configured so that you can build and use those dependencies in the original Xcode project.

+That way you minimize the interactions with Xcode through its GUI and use code instead.

 So, here's the plan:

 * Create a *CocoaPods library* called `ChuckNorrisBindings` in `ios/bindings/ChuckNorrisBindings`.
 * Create a blank iOS application with in the `ios/app/ChuckNorris` directory, called ChuckNorris.
 * Use CocoaPods to create a dependency between ChuckNorrisBindings and ChuckNorris.
+* ...
+* Profit!

 # The Bindings